Black tea is rich in antioxidants and may provide health benefits, including improved heart and gut health and a reduced risk for certain diseases.

 Black tea is a great option if you are looking for a low-calorie, non-sweetened beverage with less caffeine than coffee or energy drinks.

 It has a strong, unique flavor and contains plenty of antioxidants, which can provide several health benefits.
-These include improved cholesterol, better gut health and decreased blood pressure.
+These may include improved cholesterol, better gut health, and decreased blood pressure.